 Alderman Bob Grandi argued that since the prices for items will go up after the new year, it was best to, “give the board everything they need” to be successful.

-Alderman Jon Schulz asked Pool Board representative Scott Hoffman if the Pool Board was going to be making future requests for funds.
+Alderman Jon Schultz asked Pool Board representative Scott Hoffman if the Pool Board was going to be making future requests for funds.
 Hoffman said the Pool Board was trying to be as fiscally responsible as possible, but he couldn’t guarantee anything because the board members are still learning.

 “We’re trying to look under every rock,” Hoffman said.